 Text length

-There are a lot of opinions on this subject of word count.
-But one that seems pretty consistent is longer posts of 1500 to 2,000 words seem to do better when ranking on SERPs.
+There are a lot of opinions on the subject of word count.
+But one that seems pretty consistent is that longer posts of 1,500 to 2,000 words do better when ranking on SERPs.

 SEO title width